greg-raven/Impeachment-Chronicles/_posts/2020-10-02-the-constitution-is-clear.md

 ---
-title: 'The Constitution is clear'
+title: "The Constitution is clear"
 layout: post
 author:
 - Greg Pinelo